ChamanAgrawal/GSoC19_Report/README.md

 ## Details
 ### [Ticket #27852: Refactor structure of RSK class](https://trac.sagemath.org/ticket/27852)
 This ticket covered the primary goal of the project.
 The old code for the RSK correspondence had three rules already implemented, namely RSK insertion, Edelman-Greene insertion, and Hecke insertion, but the implementations were tightly coupled, so extending the module was difficult.
-So, the first goal was to switch to an extensible design pattern.
+So, the primary goal of the project was to switch to an extensible design pattern.

 #### Rule based class structure
 In a rule based design, each rule is a different class with a parent "Rule" class for common functionalities among different rules.
 This design can be useful in research since anyone can implement his/her insertion algorithm by simply implementing their insertion() and reverse_insertion() methods.